Ask a Gear Guru: What Are the Best (New) Headphones for Working Out in 2023?

 Andy Potts, Ruth Astle, and more share how they set up their various swim, bike, and run gadgets during training—and why.

-As temperatures continue to climb and the black line at the bottom of the pool is starting to look a little too familiar, the open water is calling.
+As we get farther into triathlon season, the open water is calling.
 We look at the best tested gear to do it safely.

 Garmin’s ultra endurance line of smartwatches gets a touch screen, onboard mapping, and a (very) bright LED flashlight—but is it all worth $1,100?